confluentinc/examples/security/rbac/README.md

 # Summary of Configurations and Role Bindings

-Here is a summary of the delta configurations and required role bindings, by component.
+Here is a summary of the delta configurations and required role bindings, by service.

 Reminder: for simplicity, this demo uses the Hash Login service instead of LDAP.
 If you are using LDAP in your environment, extra configurations are required.